pantelis/aiml-common/lectures/ensemble/boosting/_index.md

 <!-- Note that the figure shows multiple instances of weak learners - this is not necessarily a real implementation but a conceptual depiction.  -->

-Let see how AdaBoost functions using an example based on [this article](https://towardsdatascience.com/machine-learning-part-17-boosting-algorithms-adaboost-in-python-d00faac6c464).
+Lets see how AdaBoost functions using an example based on [this article](https://towardsdatascience.com/machine-learning-part-17-boosting-algorithms-adaboost-in-python-d00faac6c464).

 Lets assume that you are a data scientist working on a dating site and you are asked to develop an algorithm that classifies whether a profile is attractive or not.
 The dataset you are given is shown below.
 This is of course a fictitious dataset - there is no way that someone will put in their profile that they are _not_ smart or polite.